Conflict of Interest Disclosure

 Outside Activities

-Financial advisors may participate in outside business activities which are defined as any activity conducted where: a) for which direct or indirect payment, compensation, consideration or other benefit is received or expected b) involving any officer or director position and any other equivalent positions or c) involving any position of influence.
+Advising Representatives may participate in outside business activities which are defined as any activity conducted where: a) for which direct or indirect payment, compensation, consideration or other benefit is received or expected b) involving any officer or director position and any other equivalent positions or c) involving any position of influence.
 Security Financial Services has policies and procedures in place to ensure that no conflicts of interest arise as a result of outside activities of the financial advisor(s) and if they do arise, that they are properly managed or the outside activity will not be approved.
 Client disclosure of all financial advisor outside activities, if any, is provided to all clients at account opening via an Occupational Disclosure document.
-A financial advisor may under certain circumstances properly be involved in a business arrangement as a partner, shareholder, director or officer of a business owned, co-owned or controlled by the client.
-This must be disclosed to Security Financial and in turn, the Mutual Fund Dealer’s Association of Canada.
+An advising representative may under certain circumstances properly be involved in a business arrangement as a partner, shareholder, director or officer of a business owned, co-owned or controlled by the client.
+This must be disclosed to Security Financial and in tum, the Canadian Investment Regulatory Organization (“CIRO”).

-The Conflict of Interest Disclosure can also be found on our website by visiting www.securityfinancial.ca/conflictsofinterest.
-If you have any questions, comments, or concerns about the content of this disclosure document please contact your financial advisor directly.
+The aforementioned Conflict of Interest Disclosure can be found on our website by visiting https://www.securityfinancial.ca/conflictsofinterest If you have any questions, comments, or concerns about the content of this disclosure document please contact your financial advisor directly.
 We value your business and thank you for your continued trust in Security Financial Services.

 Sincerely,